Kinyugo/odewel/README.md

 ## Considerations

-:warning: A few things to keep in mind: :warning:
+:spiral_notepad: A few things to note :spiral_notepad:

 - The library only supports PyTorch models.
 Support for other libraries will be added in the future.